voidAyush-tsx/task1_design/README.md

 The design uses soft pink gradients to create a welcoming, approachable feel while red accents drive attention to calls-to-action.
 The layout prioritizes clarity and conversion, guiding visitors from awareness to action.

-## 📄 License

-MIT License

 ---

-Built with ❤️ for helping professionals succeed